BenjiCCB/challenge-09/Sample-README.md

 ## App License

-This app is covered under the following license: None
+This app is covered under the following license: Apache

 ---

 ## Contribution Guidelines

-This app was developed indepentently, though all suggestions are welcome
+This app was developed indepentently, though all suggestions welcome

 ---